linkeddatacenter/kees/README.md

 Here is a [working draft for a KEES implementation proposal](implementation.md)

-LinkedData.Center SDaaS product is a commercial early and partial implementation of KEES specifications (also available the Open Source community version)
+LinkedData.Center SDaaS product is a commercial early and partial implementation of KEES specifications (also available the Open Source community version).

 ## Contributing to this site